sagemath/sagewiki_to_gh-2022-10-10/days90.md

  * The closest airport to Claremont is the Ontario International California Airport (ONT).
 From here it's a 10 mile taxi ride to Claremont.
  * Another option is to fly into Los Angeles International Airport (LAX).
 From here you can take a [[https://www.supershuttle.com|SuperShuttle]] to Claremont, $55 each way.
  * For other options, see the [[https://www.hmc.edu/about-hmc/visit-campus/|Visit Campus]] page of the Harvey Mudd College Website.

-== Schedule: ==

- * Saturday, October 21: Participants arrive in Claremont, CA in the evening.
- * Sunday, October 22: Workshop begins in the morning.
- * Monday, October 23:
- * Tuesday, October 24: Afternoon excursion and BBQ at Bianca's house.
- * Wednesday, October 25: Workshop ends in the evening.

 == The k8s server ==